 Speeding Could Escalate to Reckless Driving

 Many people in Brunswick County know that if they drive in excess of the speed limit, they can get a ticket for speeding.
 This is often treated as an infraction.

 However, according to Va.
 Code Ann. §46.2-862, if a driver operates a vehicle at more than 20 miles per hour over the speed limit, then the driver may be found guilty of the Class 1 misdemeanor of reckless driving.
 Similarly, driving at over 80 miles per hour is also considered reckless driving, regardless of the speed limit.
 Those convicted face up to a year in jail and a fine of up to $2,500.
 A lawyer in Brunswick County could seek alternative penalties or fight to refute allegations of a traffic violation.

 A driver could have their license suspended or revoked for committing serious offenses, or too many minor offenses.
 Demerits are assigned for every violation, and the points accumulate on a driver’s record until the license is revoked.
 If points are not challenged when they are assigned, they could quickly lead to a loss of licensure.

 Those convicted of driving on a suspended or revoked license may be incarcerated for up to one year and required to pay a fine of up to $2,500.
 Repeated offenses could be charged as a felony.
 Moreover, repeated offenses increase the difficulty in gaining reinstatement of a suspended or revoked license.
-A Brunswick County traffic lawyer could work to protect driving privileges and reduce the impact on a driver’s record by proactively fighting even small infractions such as speeding tickets.
+An experienced attorney could work to protect driving privileges in Brunswick County and reduce the impact on a driver’s record by proactively fighting even small traffic infractions such as speeding tickets.